 Unlike Philip, it’s hard for any one thing to satisfy in a time when multi-tasking is glorified and the ability to keep countless plates spinning in the air is not only applauded but expected.
 What happens when those plates come crashing down?
 I’d rather move than sweep up all those tiny shards of glass, each one reflecting up at me another failure, another mess.

-Sure, God satisfies on a Sunday morning; that’s his timeslot on my calendar.
-Filled with renewed energy during the last song, I determine to begin another week with God as my focus.
-I vow to read the bible every evening and make it to Small Group this week.
-The next thing I know, it’s Thursday night, and I’m eating a bowl of cereal at the sink and looking for my other shoe so I can fly out the door to a candle party I promised a coworker I’d attend.
+Sure, God satisfies on a Sunday morning; that’s his time slot on my calendar.
+Filled with renewed energy during the last song, I pledge to continue the week with God as my focus.
+I vow to read the bible every morning and make it to Small Group.
+The next thing I know, it’s Thursday night, I’m eating a bowl of cereal at the sink and looking for my other shoe so I can fly out the door to a candle party I promised a coworker I’d attend.

 Enter God’s presence.

-There is no “waiting” for God’s presence, the onus is on us.
+There is no “waiting” for God’s presence.
+The onus – as the word suggests – is on us.

-He is right here this very second, waiting on us and that statement is true every single second of our lives.
-There’s nowhere to go to enter God’s presence and nothing we do to elicit God’s presence.
+He is right here, waiting for us to acknowledge him and that statement is true every single moment of our lives.
+There’s nowhere to go to enter God’s presence and nothing to do to elicit his closeness.
 He is simply-and-remarkably here, period.
-All the time, no matter what, and he promises to never leave.
+All the time, no matter what, forever-and-ever-amen.
+And he promises to never leave.